Lukhausen/Lepus/typst/supercharged-dhbw/chapters/terminology.typ

 By analysing such scaling effects and emergent phenomena, predictions can be made as to how many resources are required to achieve a certain level of performance, which is of considerable importance for the planning of large-scale training projects.
-At the same time, scaling laws help to assess where optimisations in the model design or in the data are most effective, while also informing decisions about when alternative approaches like test-time compute may be necessary to overcome scaling limitations. @hägele2024scalinglawscomputeoptimaltraining
+At the same time, scaling laws help to assess where optimizations in the model design or in the data are most effective, while also informing decisions about when alternative approaches like test-time compute may be necessary to overcome scaling limitations. @hägele2024scalinglawscomputeoptimaltraining

 == Training process and inference (Train-Time vs. Test-Time)